 President Donald Trump by the Numbers - Economy

 Let me start with the following set of charts which will track various measures that, taken together, how well President Trump is doing on the domestic and economic fronts.
 Following the charts will be an discussion of what each means.

-How Is the Economy Under President-Trump?Click thumbnail to view full-size
+How Is America Doing Under President - Trump Economic Measures?Click thumbnail to view full-size

 Trump By The Numbers

 ECONOMIC ACTIVITY INDICATORS

 Once the Great 2008 Recession passed in 2010, GDP quickly improved under President Obama.
 It.passed President Bush's record by Q4 2010; it has continued to grow ever since.
 President Obama ended the year (Q4 2016) with a tepid 1.8% annualized growth, however, although he did a few quarters of very strong growth.
 (Over all, Obama achieved 2% annual growth, not bad given the GOP 8 year effort to destroy his presidency.)

 When considering GDP keep in mind that in the long-run only two factors determine the rate growth: population growth and productivity growth.
 While other factors can influence short-run growth, those come and go.
 The two principle drivers change very slowly.

 Chart 2: Real Median Per Capita Household Income (thousands of constant 2009$)

 Chart 2 measures the median income of an average household, where household means people, related or not, living under the same roof.
 Since this indicator is a median, the number represents the point where 50% of the household gross income (before taxes) is more than the median and 50% earn less.
 Unfortunately, this indicator is produced only in late September each year.